ietf-wg-httpapi/patch-byterange/draft-ietf-httpapi-patch-byterange.md

 ## Complete Length Example

-A single PUT request that creates a new resource may be split apart into multiple PATCH requests.
-Here is an example that uploads a 600-byte document across three 200-byte segments.
+This example shows how to upload a 600-byte document over multiple requests with PATCH, 200 bytes at a time.

 The first PATCH request creates the resource: